crabbedh/RC_Controller/README.md

 # RC_Controller by Crab Consulting
 RC Controller for ESP32 projects   July '24

+--------->  V2 of PCB Gerber & Schematic now released
+Please use this version

 * Beta Testing & BUG LISTING at end of this readme **********

 This repository contains the KiCad generated Gerber files for a PCB